 Before the hike down to the lava, I took a helicopter tour over the Big Island and got to see the volcano from above.
 This is — and I’m spelling this correctly — the Pu?u ???? crater or vent of Kilauea.
 If you fly above, you can see spots of lava bubbling up inside.
 Notice the black, dark barren areas around the volcano that have been destroyed by decades of lava flow.
 I took Blue Hawaiian for the tour and highly recommend them if you’re in Hawaii.

 In Hilo, we encountered Hawaiian green sea turtles napping at Richardson Beach Park:

 Another gorgeous spot we spent time at was Waipio Valley on the northeastern coast of the island.
-Waipio, known locally as Valley of the Kings, is a pristine area of jungle, farmland, waterfalls, cliffs and a long black sand beach inhabited only by wild horses and surfers.
+Waipio, known locally as Valley of the Kings, is a pristine area of jungle, farmland, waterfalls, cliffs and a long, black sand beach inhabited only by wild horses and surfers.
+The beach was beautiful and reminded us very much of Djúpalón beach in Snæfellsjökull National Park, Iceland – which is one of the most popular black sand beaches.
+Although we have never been there, we have seen and read lots about this beach and Iceland in general and we intend to visit one day.
+Rent.is is a useful resource if you are planning on visiting Iceland like us, by the way.
+Black sand beaches are often formed as a result of volcanic materials being broken down over time by the ocean.
+They are almost surreal in appearance and can be found all over the world.
 A serious four-wheel drive vehicle is needed to drive down here, and you have to cross a mountain stream to reach the beach, but wow.
 Huge waves, palm trees and perfect weather.
-The sand really is black thanks to the volcanic rock.

 The more popular view of Waipio is from the scenic lookout above.
 You can drive here from the nearby town of Honoka’a.